How to start a Meadow

 Monarch butterfly caterpillars munch on a plant leaf.
 Planting native species in your meadow, such as milkweed, helps to support this critically endangered pollinator.

 From an environmental standpoint, meadows have considerable potential for sinking carbon.
-Established grasslands—including meadows—are able to store 70 percent more carbon when compared to monocultures like turf-grass, according to a study published by the Nature Communications Journal
+Established grasslands—including meadows—are able to store 70 percent more carbon when compared to monocultures like turf-grass, according to a study published by the Nature Communications Journal.

 “While most studies focus on the carbon-storing powers of oceans and forests, the research on grasslands finds they’re also a cost-effective and scalable solution for carbon absorption,” says Wormser.

 In addition to having a much smaller environmental footprint, meadows also support pollinators, insects, and birds.
-It doesn’t hurt that meadows happen to be simply stunning.
+It doesn’t hurt that meadows happen to be stunning.

 HOW DO I GET STARTED?